-Students not having completed a BS in a science based discipline may be considered for admission provided they have completed the following science and math prerequisite course work: 16 credits of Biological Sciences including one semester of Microbiology (a course in Immunology is strongly recommended); 12 credits of chemistry including one semester of organic chemistry; and 3 credits of college level math or statistics.
+Applicants must have completed the following science and math prerequisite course work: 16 credits of Biological Sciences including one semester of Microbiology and a course in Immunology; 12 credits of Chemistry including one semester of Organic Chemistry; and 3 credits of college level math or statistics.

 Due to a College of Health Sciences Dean’s Scholarship, the student tuition rate is lower than the published UD graduate tuition rate.
-The final student tuition rate for the Medical Laboratory Sciences program is $725/credit.
-Please contact the department for more information.
-BHAN
+The final student tuition rate for the Medical Laboratory Sciences program is $754/credit.

 - MMSC 607/617 Clinical Phys Chem I with lab